orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # UNPROCESSED
 *Tread carefully, confusion abound*

+// More generally about proofs: They're simply a mechanism by means to base your decision on what is vs isn't fruitful to pursue; They're a search and memory mechanism. -> They somehow tell you something about the space.; A proof already navigates the spaces by probing it in some way, and that tells you something.
+// This reason why, is the interesting part about proofs.
+// But the only reason why this 'reason why' is interesting, is because it gives us (whether accurate or not) information about the search space.
+// What distinguishes a proof from a normal program type
+// assumptions

 ---

 commit all changes made in repl session to a specific variable ; set @me @ [persistent var] = @me